baedrik/snip721-reference-impl/README.md

 | token_is_unwrapped  | bool | True if the token is unwrapped (or sealed metadata is not enabled)   | no       |

 ## <a name="ownerof"></a>OwnerOf
 OwnerOf returns the owner of the specified token if the querier is the owner or has been granted permission to view the owner.
 If the querier is the owner, OwnerOf will also display all the addresses that have been given transfer permission.
-The transfer approval list is provided as part of CW-721 compliance; however, the token owner is advised to use [NftDossier (see below)](#nftdossier) for a more complete list that includes view_owner and view_private_metadata approvals (which CW-721 is not capable of keeping private).
+The transfer approval list is provided as part of CW-721 compliance; however, the token owner is advised to use [NftDossier](#nftdossier) for a more complete list that includes view_owner and view_private_metadata approvals (which CW-721 is not capable of keeping private).
 If no [viewer](#viewerinfo) is provided, OwnerOf will only display the owner if ownership is public for this token.

 ##### Request
 ```